Web scrapers come in many different forms.

 For this, we will use ParseHub, a free and powerful web scraper that can extract data from any website.

 If you have never used ParseHub before, do not fret.
 It is actually quite easy to use while still being incredibly powerful.

 In basic terms, ParseHub works by loading the website you’d like to scrape and letting you click on the specific data you want to extract.

 Taking it a step further, you can also instruct ParseHub to interact or click on specific elements of the pages in order to browse to other pages with more data in them.
-That means you can make ParseHub click through to navigate through multiple pages.
+That means you can make ParseHub a pagination web scraper and click through to navigate through multiple pages.

 Scraping Multiple Pages on a Website